Sparse Autoencoders Reveal Interpretable and Steerable Features in VLA Models: Methods

 To extract interpretable features from the VLA's internal representations, we train sparse autoencoders (SAEs) on residual stream activations following the TopK architecture with AuxK auxiliary loss introduced by \citet{gao2024scalingSAE}.
 This architecture provides direct control over feature sparsity through the TopK activation function \citep{makhzani2015winnertakeallautoencoders} and addresses the dead latent problem through an auxiliary reconstruction loss computed over inactive features \citep{gao2024scalingSAE, bricken2023towards_monosemanticity}.
+A detailed explanation of our methods can be found in \Cref{sec:apendix:sae_hyperparams}.